-Mind of a Snail is a shadow puppetry duo currently based out of Vancouver BC.
-Since 2003, Chloé Ziner and Jessica Gabriel have been developing a multilayered style of visual storytelling using overhead projectors as their main light source.
+Mind of a Snail is a shadow puppetry duo currently based out of Vancouver B.C.
+Canada, on the unceded traditional territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and səlil̓wətaʔɬ/Selilwitulh (Tsleil-Waututh) Nations.
+Since 2003, Chloé Ziner and Jessica Gabriel have been developing a multilayered style of visual storytelling using handmade projections.
 Their performances play at the intersection of puppetry, visual arts, clowning & music.
-As artistic collaborators, they are interested in exploring beyond the boundaries of traditional theatre, and creating magical immersive experiences for their audiences.
+They have recently been integrating live video and interactive live-streaming into their tool kit.
+As artistic collaborators, they love exploring beyond the boundaries of traditional theatre, and creating magical immersive experiences for their audiences.
 Mind of a Snail’s shadow theatre is like an early animation created live before your eyes.

-They have created work for many organizations, including Vancouver Art Gallery, Telus World of Science, Persephone Theatre, and Pacific Rim Whale Festival to name a few.
-They have also performed in arts festivals across Canada, highlights include Winterlab (Victoria), Summerworks (Toronto), rEvolver (Vancouver), Casteliers (Montreal), FIAMS (Saguenay) and (S)hiver Arts Festival (Yukon).
-In the spring of 2017 they toured their show “Caws & Effect” across Taiwan to the International Festival of the Arts in Taipei, Tainan Arts Festival & Taitung Arts Festival.
+Mind of a Snail has created customized work for many organizations, including Vancouver Art Gallery, Telus World of Science, Persephone Theatre, The NOW Society, UpinTheAir Theatre, Van Dusen Gardens, and Pacific Rim Whale Festival to name a few.
+Mind of a Snail has performed in arts festivals across Canada, highlights include Winterlab (Victoria), Summerworks (Toronto), rEvolver (Vancouver), Casteliers (Montreal), FIAMS (Saguenay) and (S)hiver Arts Festival (Yukon).
+In the spring of 2017 they toured their show “Caws & Effect” to the International Festival of the Arts in Taipei, Taiwan.
 In 2019 “Caws & Effect” was presented at the Puppeteers of America National Festival in Minneapolis, MN.